jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/switch-git/index.md

 they can't commit.
 Lastly and critically,
 suppose the only copy of the repository becomes corrupted somehow:
-No one would be able to retrieve a previous stable version.
+It'd be necessary to wait until the repository is fixed.

 Luckily,
 there's a more efficient kind of VCS.